apache/drill/_docs/sql-ref/002-lexical-structure.md

     SELECT * FROM sys.options where NAME like '%parquet%';

-When using the ALTER command, specify the name lower case.
+When using the ALTER command, specify the name in lower case.
 For example:

     ALTER SESSION  set `store.parquet.compression`='snappy';